Aflac Insurance Review & Complaints: Accident, Life & Illness Insurance

 One Day Pay is not available for any claims submitted by fax or mail.
-All documents have to be sent to Aflac electronically to qualify.
+All documents have to be sent electronically to qualify.

 One Day Pay offers two choices for receiving a benefits check.
 Customers who have signed up for direct deposit can have the funds added directly to a bank account – which makes it a true one-day system and allows the fastest access to benefits.
 You’ll need to sign up for direct deposit ahead of time to ensure that funds can be deposited without delays.